Biden called again to mourn with a city stricken by grief

 “If there’s anything if I could tell Joe Biden, as it is, just to respect our community while he’s here, and I’m sure he will,” she added.
 “But we need change.
 We need to do something about it.”

-The revelation prompted fresh anguish and questions about whether more lives were lost because officers did not act faster to stop the gunman, who was ultimately killed by Border Patrol tactical officers.
+The revelation caused more grief and raised new questions about whether more lives were lost because officers did not act faster to stop the gunman, who was ultimately killed by Border Patrol tactical officers.

-On Wednesday, before details about the delayed officer response were known, Biden had praised their efforts, saying, “brave local officers and Border Patrol agents intervened to save as many children as they could.”
+“It’s easy to point fingers right now,” said Ronnie Garza, a Uvalde County commissioner, on CBS’ “Face the Nation,” before adding, “Our community needs to focus on healing right now’

 Authorities have said the shooter legally purchased two guns not long before the school attack: an AR-style rifle on May 17 and a second rifle on May 20.
 He had just turned 18, permitting him to buy the weapons under federal law.

-Speaking on Saturday, Biden said something had to change in response to the attack.
+Biden said Saturday that something had to change in response to the attack.

 “I call on all Americans at this hour to join hands and make your voices heard, to work together to make this nation what it can and should be,” Biden said.
 “I know we can do this.
 We’ve done it before.’’